 When used effectively, advertising can be an excellent medium for driving sales and brand recognition.
-The problem is, many new businesses will throw money at newspapers, magazines and radio ads without understanding of the cost.
+The problem is, many new businesses will throw money in newspapers, magazines, and radio ads without understanding the cost.

 An ideal advertising program contains a healthy mix of all these different mediums, just like a diversified stock portfolio.
 When you’re just getting started, though, low-cost digital ads are the better option.

 7. Business courses

 There are endless courses and conferences out there that promise to teach you how to be an entrepreneur.
 How to grow a multi-million dollar operation.
 How to build a business working just four hours a week (oh, come on!).